Our Favorite Things About Lisbon

 LxFactory is a custom-built hip space with an bookstores, art, enclosed bar, cafes and more.
 Going when it opens is recommended, as it gets crowded.
 This trendy area is like a secret part, so prepare to be surprised.

-Lisbon’s best views
+The best views in Lisbon

 Go to Santa Catarina, a beautiful viewpoint where you can see all the churches and red roofs from above.
 Called Miradouro de Santa Catarina in Portuguese, this elevated area will give you a panoramic view of the city.

 We climbed hills through a neighborhood and wound up at ZamBeZe where there is another excellent view of the city from a different perspective.
 We sat down for a coffee here and it was a relaxing break.

 We recommend finding an Airbnb or hostel near Bairro Alto or the Alfama districts.
 Both are charming, picturesque and near all areas of interest.
 We think you’ll love it in either!